Deepika14145/VARUNA/README.md

 ---

-Built for the Smart India Hackathon.
+Built for the Indian Innovates Hackathon.
 Real-time processing with ML-based traffic optimization.